Initial consultation

 Incontinence can be due to a variety of reasons.
 Most commonly childbirth is the culprit.
 Damage sustained during childbirth can increase the risk of a weakened anal sphincter later in life, commonly at the menopause.
 Other risk factors include previous anal surgery, commonly haemorrhoidectomy, increasing age, medical illnesses and diarrhoea.
 The anal sphincter is not designed to control liquid and so conditions associated with liquid motions commonly result in incontinence.
 These include gut infections, inflammatory bowel disease, irritable bowel syndrome (diarrhoea type) and occasionally diverticular disease.

 At The McCarthy Clinic we will fully assess and grade your incontinence symptoms.
 It is likely that anorectal physiology and pelvic floor exercises will be recommended.
 In addition we may suggest lifestyle changes and recommend different ways of approaching toiletting habits.
-Treatment options may include medications, dietary changes, targeted physiotherapy, irrigation therapies and nerve modulation ( posterior tibial and/or sacral nerve stimulation).
+Treatment options may include medications, dietary changes, targeted physiotherapy and irrigation therapies.